essdot/reams/README.md

 Having `props` and `state` is weird -- `state` should almost always be enough.
 For the consumer of the API, `initial_state` should simply be an object, not a function that returns an object.
 (What's the point of that?)

 Also, npm and Browserify work well as build tools for JavaScript.
+So let's use them!

 ## React create functions